 - 1 bottle dry red wine

-- Chicken stock homemade or low-sodium canned, as needed
+- chicken stock homemade or low-sodium canned, as needed

-- 8 oz. peeled pearl onions whole
+- 8 ounces peeled pearl onions whole

 - In the bottom of a large Dutch oven, fry bacon pieces until crisp.
 Drain and reserve bacon.
 You should have 1 - 2 tablespoons bacon grease in the bottom of the pan.
 If not, add a little butter or neutral vegetable oil.

 - Depending on how much fat you like, you can remove the skin from the chicken pieces.
 Sear chicken pieces on all sides until golden brown.
 Reserve.

 - Again, add butter or oil so you have 1 - 2 tablespoons fat in the pan.
 Sauté the peeled pearl onions with a little salt and pepper until golden brown.
 Reserve.
 Add more oil or butter to the pan, if necessary, and sauté the mushroom pieces with a pinch of salt and pepper until golden brown.
 Reserve.

 - Add the carrot, celery, onion, and a pinch of salt and pepper and cook over medium heat until the vegetables are beginning to soften and turn golden.

 - Add the flour, and whisk and cook over medium heat for 1-2 minutes.
 Add the tomato paste and cook another minute or two.
 Deglaze the hot pan with a cup or so of wine.

 - Put the chicken back into the pan.
 Add the rest of the wine.
 Cover the pot and refrigerate overnight.

 - The next day, preheat the oven to 300°F, and add enough chicken stock to the pot to almost cover the chicken.